 Stacy holds both a Juris Doctor and Bachelor of Arts degree in English Literature from the University of Pennsylvania.
 Before coming to JCHAI, Stacy worked for a decade as a litigation attorney at the Philadelphia firm of Schnader Harrison Segal & Lewis.
 Stacy served three years as JCHAI’s Chairperson, when she dramatically increased fundraising and continued to increase JCHAI’s profile in the community.
 Now Executive Director, Stacy is responsible for overseeing the direction of JCHAI’s programs and JCHAI’s day to day operations.
 Stacy is a passionate and tireless advocate who revels in opportunities to improve and strengthen the JCHAI community.

 Stacy is intimately familiar with JCHAI’s mission, as her brother, Doug Jarett, was a resident.
 Growing up with a sibling who has intellectual disabilities gives Stacy a thorough and sympathetic perspective on the role JCHAI serves in families.

 Jonathan graduated with a Bachelor of Science degree in Program Development and Administration from the University of Delaware.
-He holds a Masters of Social Work degree from Marywood University, as well as a Masters of Business Administration from DeSales University.
+He holds a Master of Social Work degree from Marywood University, as well as a Master of Business Administration from DeSales University.

 Jonathan brings experience in both the fields of social services and the world of business and marketing.
 He brings a sense of compassion coupled with a passion for research and implementing ideas to help improve the quality of life for JCHAI residents.